Judge tosses part of Blac Chyna case against Kim Kardashian

 Judge Gregory Alarcon ruled that Chyna’s attorney Lynne Ciani did not provide any statement during the trial from Kardashian that was defamatory toward Chyna.

 The case against Kardashian for interference with a contract remains alive.
-The jury, in its first full day of deliberations, is deciding on that and both defamation and contract-interference cases against Kris Jenner, Khloé Kardashian and Kylie Jenner.
+The jury is deciding on that and both defamation and contract-interference cases against Kris Jenner, Khloé Kardashian and Kylie Jenner.

+Jurors went home Friday without reaching a verdict after their first full day of deliberations.
+Their instructions had to be revised after the Kim Kardashian decision, and attorneys and the judge gave answered several questions that they submitted.
+They’re scheduled to resume Monday morning.

 Chyna’s lawsuit alleges that the women falsely told television producers and executives that Chyna had violently attacked her then-fiancé Rob Kardashian in December 2016 in an attempt to get her reality show, “Rob & Chyna,” canceled.